 Perennial.
 Usually found as an escape or introduction, but at times becoming naturalised in suitable areas.

 Mainly found as a casual or as an introduced plant close to habitation.
 Naturalised colonies are uncommon.

-Uncommon as a naturalised plant in Leicestershire and Rutland where it is usually found near to habitation.
+Rarely recorded as a naturalised plant in Leicestershire and Rutland.
+It is usually found near to habitation.
 In the 1979 Flora survey of Leicestershire it was found in 2 of the 617 tetrads.

 Leicestershire & Rutland Map